 All SAS students who are completing a department-based honors thesis or an SAS Interdisciplinary Honors Thesis will be designated as SAS Paul Robeson Scholars.
-SAS Paul Robeson Scholars will be eligible for extended library borrowing privileges, and will be invited to attend a spring celebration.
+SAS Paul Robeson Scholars will be eligible for extended library borrowing privileges.

 Funds in support of research